Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js contains a command to delete all the files with the same extension in a directory 11-directories contains a command line that counts the number of directories and subdirectories in the current directory 12-newest_files contains a command to list newest files in the current directory
+10-no_more_js contains a command to delete all the files with the same extension in a directory 11-directories contains a command line that counts the number of directories and subdirectories in the current directory 12-newest_files contains a command to list newest files in the current directory 13-unique contains a command that sorts unique file